rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### What Are Feature Selection Methods?

-Feature selection is like choosing the best ingredients for a cake.
-You might have many ECG features (e.g., QRS amplitude, entropy, etc.), but not all are equally useful for detecting heart conditions.
+Feature selection is like choosing the best ingredients for a cake. we might have many ECG features (e.g., QRS amplitude, entropy, etc.), but not all are equally useful for detecting heart conditions.
 Feature selection picks the most important features to make the machine learning model faster, simpler, and more accurate.

 ### Key Feature Selection Methods